enablero/roadmap-frontend/README.md

 # Roadmap for Frontend Developer

-Step by step guide to becoming a modern frontend developer in 2024
+Step by step guide to becoming a modern frontend developer

 ## WEEK 01